 Insurance coverage and finances

-We typically recommend a minimum of three medical nutrition therapy (MNT) sessions to allow your dietitian adequate time to conduct a nutrition assessment and for the two of you to cover enough ground to feel like the experience was worth your while.
+We typically recommend a minimum of three sessions to allow your dietitian adequate time to conduct a nutrition assessment and for the two of you to cover enough ground to feel like the experience was worth your while.
 That said, many people require more than three sessions, and some clients participate in MNT on an ongoing basis.
-Insurance coverage ranges from a few MNT sessions per year to unlimited sessions.
 Ultimately, you and your dietitian will decide together how many sessions will best meet your needs based on the factors outlined above.

 How often will I see my dietitian?

 Similar to the total number of sessions you’ll need, the frequency of dietitian visits varies from person to person.
-Many people start off seeing their dietitian once a week and then space out their sessions further as they gain more confidence and independence, while others who want more support may see their dietitian multiple times a week at first.
+Many people start off seeing their dietitian once a week or every two weeks, and then space out their sessions further as they gain more confidence and independence.
 You and your dietitian will decide together how often to schedule your sessions based on your unique needs, preferences, and availability.

 -